 Is Innovation Tangible?

-Harvard Business Review says some common ways of measuring innovation — outside of revenue production — include counting the number of ideas that were put forth and projects in the works and determining the scope of progress on these projects as well as their impact on the bottom line.
+Harvard Business Review says some common ways of measuring innovation — outside of revenue production — include counting the number of ideas that were put forth and projects in the works.
+Also determining the scope of progress on these projects as well as their impact on the bottom line.

 Innovation leaders will discuss other methods of measurement, including specifics for big industries such as health care.